cea-hpc/pcocc/docs/source/manpages/man5/networks.yaml.rst

 Ethernet network
 ****************
 A virtual Ethernet network is defined by using the network type *ethernet*.
 A VM connected to a network of this type receives an Ethernet interface linked to an isolated virtual switch.
 All the VMs of a virtual cluster connected to a given network are linked to the same virtual switch.
 Connectivity is provided by encapsulating Ethernet packets from the VMs in IP tunnels between hypervisors.
 If the **network-layer** parameter is set to *L2* pcocc only provides Ethernet layer 2 connectivity between the VMs.
 The network is entirely isolated and no services (such as DHCP) are provided, which means the user is responsible for configuring the VM interfaces as he likes.
-If the **network-layer** is set to *L3* pcocc also manages IP addressing and optionally provide access to external networks through NAT.
+If the **network-layer** is set to *L3* pcocc also manages IP addressing and optionally provides access to external networks through NAT.
 Reverse NAT can also be setup to allow connecting to a VM port such as the SSH port from the outside.
 DHCP and DNS servers are automatically setup on the private network to provide IP addresses for the VMs.
 The available parameters are:

 **dev-prefix**
  Prefix to use when assigning names to virtual devices such as bridges and TAPs created on the host.